arashnm80/arashnm80.github.io/handbook/people.md

 i might be right or wrong, but either way, the key point is not to give a shit about others

+### knowledge
+people don't need to know what i know.

 ### source
 every person, best or worst, is a source to learn what to do or what not to do.